commfish/BSAI_crab_assessments/SMBKC/smbkc_19a/model_3/Readme.md

 Changes are needed to the .dat and .ctl files

 a.Jie had suggested a normal prior instead of a uniform one. same initial value for both (0.003) normal prior (0.1 ?)

+conclusion: decided to just run with model 3a.
+Going to get CPT feedback before exploring more time block options.
+Not sure how helpful these are.
+Overall ssb is the same as base model, but recruitment maybe a little higher in last 2 years.